JoelOtter/git-branch-i/README.md

 * Branches can be navigated using the arrow keys, j and k, Pg Up/Down, or Ctrl+N and Ctrl+P.
-* Choose a branch with the return key.
+* Checkout a branch with the return key.
+* Delete a branch with the delete or backspace key, and use y/n to confirm.
 * Exit with Escape or Ctrl+C.